 The IRS has specific rules about tax-free stock exchanges.
 For example, there can’t be any cash involved — it has to be strictly an exchange of stock.

-The way taxes are handled during the sale of a business depend on the type of business entity being sold — namely whether it’s a sole proprietorship, partnership, LLC or corporation.
+The way taxes are handled during the sale of a business depend on the type of business entity being sold.
+This namely applies to whether it’s a sole proprietorship, partnership, LLC or corporation.
 It also matters what type of entity is buying the business, which assets are included and how the deal is structured.
 All this is governed by a complex set of IRS rules.

 - Selling a business has significant tax implications, and the best way of minimizing your taxes may not be obvious.
-No matter the size of your business, consider enlisting the help of professional tax, accounting and financial advisors to make sure you’re getting the best deal.
+No matter the size of your business, consider enlisting the help of professional tax, accounting and financial advisors.

 Photo credit: ©iStock.com/RgStudio, ©iStock.com/damircudic, ©iStock.com/Tempura